ENCODE-DCC/snovault-search/src/snosearch/README.md

 Some of these are very simple methods, but others are very complex/have multiple steps/dependencies.
 Having a common interface to all makes wrapping and rendering arbitrary code convenient.
 It also allows components to be reusable and insulated from changes in other parts of the system.

-In the case of other types of ElasticSearch queries there are other subclasses of *AbstractQueryFactory* that build specific queries, e.g. *BasicMatrixQueryFactory* (**queries.py**).
+In the case of other types of Elasticsearch queries there are other subclasses of *AbstractQueryFactory* that build specific queries, e.g. *BasicMatrixQueryFactory* (**queries.py**).
 In many cases these share a lot of the same functionality as the parent classes but will have additional steps (e.g. adding specific aggregations needed by the Experiment matrix), or will override certain parent methods (e.g. raising an error if more than one type is specified in matrix query string).